 I hope this makes sense because of course I neglected to take in-process pictures.
 I also chose to start the stencil in the middle on some of the drawer fronts to change it up a bit.
 After the stenciling was finished, I sealed the entire dresser with wax.

 I hope you have enjoyed this dresser makeover!

-Thanks so much for sharing, How to Refinish a Dresser Using Stencils!!
+Pin it!
+How to Refinish a Dresser Using Stencils